Create Secure AKS clusters to Seamlessly Manage your Container-based Applications

 Creating an AKS cluster

 MyAKSCluster and myResourceGroup are the names of the clusters and resource group that will be created in this article, demonstrating how to establish a cluster.
-Azure Active Directory service is automatically built to communicate with the AKS cluster and other Azure services.
+Azure Active Directory service is automatically built to communicate with a secure kubernetes cluster and other Azure services.

 In the following code, the service principal has been granted access to retrieve images from the Azure Container Registry (ACR).